duncantl/CodeAnalysis/Topics/topics.md

 Keep the examples simple and manageable.

+Aim for December 21st, 2017 to submit this.

 TODO: Write more about the examples.
 Why is this cool / interesting?
 Can we explain it in a conversational way?
 Even before writing code.